open-crypto-broker/crypto-broker-deployment/deployments/k8s/kube-broker/README.md

 - Namespace: crypto-broker
 - Deployment name: broker-kube-broker
 - Replica count: 1
-- Containers inside each Pod: 3, two clients and one server
+- Containers inside each Pod: 3, two CLI test applications using the client libraries, and one server

 The most basic `kubectl` commands you will use are: